Nationwide interested in buying RBS branches

-A 1.65-billion-pound deal to sell the branches collapsed last month after Spanish bidder Santander said the process of carving out the business from RBS had proved more difficult than expected.
+A 1.65-billion-pound deal to sell the branches collapsed last month after Spanish bidder Santander (SAN.MC) said the process of carving out the business had proved more difficult than expected.

 RBS, ordered to sell the branches as a condition of winning European approval for a state bailout during the 2008 financial crisis, has sent new sales documents to prospective buyers, and is hoping to draw up a shortlist next month.